Blog: Aegler and Rolex

 Over the next few years this remained the situation.
 Aegler supplied Rolex branded watches to Montres Rolex S.A. who organised their distribution to approved outlets, and advertising and marketing.
 Aegler also supplied watches to Gruen, who sold them in the USA, and to others.
 Montres Rolex S.A. and Gruen were Aegler's biggest customers and they had a mutually beneficial arrangement where Gruen would only sell watches in the USA and Montres Rolex sold watches to the rest of the world.
 As the USA was the wealthiest consumer market in the world at the time this was not so unbalanced as it sounds.

 The image here shows a drawing of the Aegler factory in 1920.
-If you compare it to the drawing of the first factory, you can see that that is now the smallest block at the right hand end and carries the date 1881.
+If you compare it to the drawing of the first factory, you can see that is now the smallest block at the right hand end and carries the date 1881.
 All three parts of the factory are dated, the oldest factory carries the date 1881.
 The block in the centre is dated 1896 - 1912, the block on the left of that is dated 1914.

 On the roof of the main blocks in the image are two banners.
 The first says "Aegler S.A.", the second "Montre Rolex".
 These banners probably never existed in reality but were drawn in on the advertisement image.
 When the same image was reproduced in adverts in America, the "Montre Rolex" was altered to "Montre Gruen".

 Montres Rolex and Gruen did not take all the watches that Aegler could make, so Aegler also continued to supply watches to other companies.
-At the same time, Wilsdorf was interested in making watches that could be sold at lower price points than the top line Rolex branded watches, so he bought in movements and watches from other manufacturers such as Fontainemelon and Valjoux to be used in watches carrying names such as Marconi, Unicorn and Tudor.
+At the same time, Wilsdorf was interested in making watches that could be sold at lower price points than the top line Rolex branded watches, so he bought in movements and watches from other manufacturers such as Fontainemelon that were used in watches carrying names such as Marconi, Unicorn and Tudor.